Clinical Trials (PDQ®)

-This phase I/II trial is studying the side effects and best dose of vorinostat and to see how well it works when given together with radiation therapy followed by maintenance therapy with vorinostat in treating younger patients with newly diagnosed pontine gliomas.
+This phase I/II trial studies the side effects and best dose of vorinostat and to see how well it works when given together with radiation therapy followed by maintenance therapy with vorinostat in treating younger patients with newly diagnosed diffuse intrinsic pontine glioma (a brainstem tumor).
 Vorinostat may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Radiation therapy uses high-energy x-rays to kill tumor cells.
 Giving vorinostat together with radiation therapy may kill more tumor cells.

 Further Study Information

 l.
 To estimate the maximum tolerated dose (MTD) or recommend a phase 2 dose of vorinostat given concurrently with radiation in children with newly diagnosed diffuse intrinsic pontine glioma (DIPG).

 II.
 To define and describe the toxicities of vorinostat given concurrently with radiation in children with newly diagnosed DIPG.

 III.
 To determine, in the context of this phase I/II trial, the anti-tumor activity of combining vorinostat with radiation, followed by maintenance vorinostat for twelve courses, in children with newly diagnosed DIPG, as measured by 12-month event-free survival (EFS) and overall survival (OS).

 IV.
 To determine the toxicities of vorinostat for 12 additional courses after completion of vorinostat and radiation.

 I. To measure non-homologous end-joining (NHEJ) activity in peripheral blood mononuclear cells (PBMCs) before treatment, at 2 weeks after starting vorinostat and radiation, and at the end of radiation.